nisaChampagne/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

-.forEach affects the original array; .map creates a new array and does not affect the original array.
+*.forEach affects the original array; .map creates a new array and does not affect the original array.*

 2. What is the difference between a function and a method?

-A method is a function within an object, and a function has properties and methods like any other object.
+*A method is a function within an object, and a function has properties and methods like any other object.*

 3. What is closure?

-Closure would be what happens when the function body has access to variables that are defined outside the function body.
+*Closure would be what happens when the function body has access to variables that are defined outside the function body.*

 4. Describe the four rules of the 'this' keyword.

-1) window.global binding: when the value of "this" will be the window/console
+*1) window.global binding: when the value of "this" will be the window/console*

-2) new binding: constructor functions are used with this type of binding.
-This refers to the specific instance of the object in question that is return by the constructor function.
+*2) new binding: constructor functions are used with this type of binding.
+This refers to the specific instance of the object in question that is return by the constructor function.*

-3) implicit binding: The more common binding for "this".
-The object before the dot  is "this"
+*3) implicit binding: The more common binding for "this".
+The object before the dot  is "this"*

-4) explicit binding: when JS .call or .apply is used.
+*4) explicit binding: when JS .call or .apply is used.*

 5. Why do we need super() in an extended class?

-you cannot use extend without a super and vice versa.
-Super is used to access and call functions on an objects parent and allows for access to all of the arguments and qualities.
+*you cannot use extend without a super and vice versa.
+Super is used to access and call functions on an objects parent and allows for access to all of the arguments and qualities.*

 ## Project Set up